Timshel/sharebin/README.md

 ## What is an upload?

-In MicroBin, an upload can be:
+In ShareBin, an upload can be:

 - A text that you want to paste from one machine to another, eg. some code,
 - A file that you want to share, eg. a video that is too large for Discord, a zip with a code project in it or an image,
 - A URL redirection.

-## When is MicroBin useful?
+## When is ShareBin useful?

-You can use MicroBin:
+You can use ShareBin:

 - To send long texts to other people,
 - To send large files to other people,